Alida Withoos: Education

-A training in painting was expensive and not often given to daughters, but talented daughters could be trained to work in the studio of their father, uncle, brother or spouse, often under his name.
+During her lifetime, women were excluded from universities and guilds.
+However, daughters from artistic families could be trained to work in the studio of their father, uncle, brother or spouse, often under his name.
+Along with her siblings, Johannes, Pieter, Frans, and Maria, she was trained by her father in painting still lifes and botanical illustrations.
 Unlike her husband, brothers and sister, Alida acquired a certain reputation painting under her own name, principally due to her botanical images.
 In Hoorn a number of the Withoos children were active as artists of flowers, birds, butterflies and insects.
 In inventories, such images were regularly called "Withoosjes".